WFMG: Personalities

 WFMG personalities are known as the "G Crew."
 Rick Duncan is the long-time morning show host.
-Fridays from 7 to 10 are known as The Free For All Friday allowing listeners to request any song in any format, even Christmas songs in July.
+Fridays from 7 to 10 are known as "The Free For All Friday," allowing listeners to request any song in any format, even Christmas songs in July as long as it follows the two following rules, a clean version can be found and it is up-tempo.

 Scott Epic hosts middays with a lunchtime request show called "The Electric Lunch."
-Chloe hosts the afternoon show and Keith Kassidy is heard evenings.
-News updates are provided by Derek Watson.
+Dave D hosts the afternoon show and Keith Kassidy is heard evenings.
+Andrew Hoover can be heard Saturday mornings.
+News updates are provided by Noah Shubert.
 Weather is provided by WDTN-TV in Dayton.
 G1013 also carries Miami University RedHawks football & basketball teams.
 Longtime G101-3 personality Dave Snow left the station in 2015 to run for mayor of the city of Richmond, Indiana.

 Signal

 In 2005, WFMG's sister station, WIFE-FM in nearby Connersville, applied to move to Norwood, Ohio, in the Cincinnati radio market.
 As a result of this move, many stations throughout Indiana, Ohio, and Kentucky had to reduce power or change frequencies in order to make the move feasible.
 Therefore, WFMG had to cut its power in half, from 50,000 watts to 25,000 watts, in order for Radio One's WIZF in Cincinnati to move to 101.1 MHz.

 WFMG, being on first-adjacent frequency from 101.1, had to reduce its power in order to prevent interference with WIZF.
 This affected WFMG's reception in the southern Whitewater Valley once WIZF signed on 101.1.
 Reception in the eastern, western, and northern portions of the coverage area were less affected.